giesselmann/nanopype/docs/index.md

 # Welcome to the Nanopype documentation

-Nanopype is a snakemake based pipeline providing convinient nanopore data processing and storage solutions.
+Nanopype is a snakemake based pipeline providing convenient nanopore data processing and storage solutions.

 ## Concepts